AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Legality Rules**

 #.
-A state abstraction that is not designated as External shall not be refined
+A state abstraction that is not specified as External shall not be refined
-   on to ``constituents`` which are designated as External states.
+   on to ``constituents`` which are specified as External states.

 #.
-A state abstraction which is designated as an External => Non_Volatile state
+A state abstraction which is specified as an External, Non_Volatile state
-   shall only be refined on to a **null** ``constituent_list`` or to ``constituents`` that are designated as External => Non_Volatile states and, or, ``constituents`` that are not external states.
+   shall only be refined on to a **null** ``constituent_list`` or to ``constituents`` that are specified as External, Non_Volatile states and, or, ``constituents`` that are not external states.

 #.
-A state abstraction which is designated as External => Input_Only state
+A state abstraction which is specified as External, Input_Only state
-   shall only be refined on to a **null** ``constituent_list`` or to ``constituents`` that are designated as External => Input_Only states.
+   shall only be refined on to a **null** ``constituent_list`` or to ``constituents`` that are specified as External, Input_Only states.

 #.
-A state abstraction which is designated as External => Output_Only state
+A state abstraction which is specified as External, Output_Only state
-   shall only be refined on to a **null** ``constituent_list`` or to constituents that are designated as External => Output_Only states.
+   shall only be refined on to a **null** ``constituent_list`` or to constituents that are specified as External, Output_Only states.

 #.
-A state abstraction which is designated as just External state, referred to
+A state abstraction which is specified as just External state, referred to
    as a *plain External state* may be refined on to a **null** ``constituent_list`` or to ``constituents`` of any sort of external state and, or, non external states.

 #.
 A subprogram declaration that has a Global aspect denoting a state
-   abstraction, which is designated as a plain External state, with a ``mode_selector`` of Input shall in its Refined_Global aspect only denote ``constituents`` that are non-volatile External states or ``constituents`` that are not external states.
+   abstraction, which is specified as a plain External state, with a ``mode_selector`` of Input shall in its Refined_Global aspect only denote ``constituents`` that are non-volatile External states or ``constituents`` that are not external states.

 #.
 A subprogram declaration that has a Global aspect denoting a state
-   abstraction, which is designated as a plain External state, and the Refined_Global aspect of the subprogram denotes one or more ``constituents`` that are volatile states, then the ``mode_selector`` of the state abstraction in the Global_Aspect of the subprogram declaration shall be In_Out.
+   abstraction, which is specified as a plain External state, and the Refined_Global aspect of the subprogram denotes one or more ``constituents`` that are volatile states, then the ``mode_selector`` of the state abstraction in the Global_Aspect of the subprogram declaration shall be In_Out.